learning-zone/azure-basics/README.md

 #### Q. Is there any live stream between on prem ad to azure ad ?
 #### Q. How will you do patching while migrating onprem VM?
 #### Q. What is a break-fix issue?
+#### Q. When should you choose Azure Functions over Azure App Service?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>